1970 FIFA World Cup qualification (UEFA)

 The European (UEFA) zone of qualification for the 1970 FIFA World Cup saw 29 teams competing for eight places at the finals.
 UEFA members England qualified automatically as the defending champions.
 The qualification process started on 19 May 1968 and ended on 7 December 1969.

 Format

 FIFA rejected the entry of Albania, while Iceland and Malta did not enter.
 The remaining 29 teams were drawn into eight groups, five groups of four teams and three of three teams.
 All eight group-winners qualified automatically.

+Draw

+The draw for the qualifying groups took place in Casablanca on 1 February 1968.
+During the draw procedure, entrants were drawn into the 8 qualifying groups from the four pots of seeds.